PavolRepisky/microfrontends/implementation/project-management-tool/README.md

 - [`application-shell`](./projects/application-shell): Acts as the orchestrator of the microfrontends.
 - [`user-management`](./projects/user-management): Microfrontend responsible for user-related features.
-- [`task-management`](./projects/task-management): Microfrontend handling task-related functionality.
+- [`task-management`](./projects/task-management): Microfrontend responsible for task-related features.

 ## Setup and Installation